Part of the Brain Injury Team

 She has experience working on high value child brain injury cases including-cross jurisdictional matters and specialist injury areas such as complex birth injuries and carbon monoxide poisoning.

-Whilst practicing as a family law solicitor, Caroline worked closely with Local Authorities and is experienced in their duties and obligations in respect of special educational needs (SEN) assessments and the provision of Education, Health and Care plans (EHCPs), both of which can play vital roles in ensuring the best educational progress and development for a child after they have sustained a brain injury.
+Whilst practicing as a family law solicitor in the early part of her career, Caroline worked closely with Local Authorities and is experienced in their duties and obligations in respect of special educational needs (SEN) assessments and the provision of Education, Health and Care plans (EHCPs), both of which can play vital roles in ensuring the best educational progress and development for a child after they have sustained a brain injury.

-Caroline volunteers at Penniwells, a horse-riding school for adults and children with disabilities – a charity sponsored by Bolt Burdon Kemp – which provides disabled people with the opportunity to ride to benefit their health and well being.
+Caroline has volunteered at, a horse-riding school for adults and children with disabilities – a charity sponsored by Bolt Burdon Kemp – which provides disabled people with the opportunity to ride to benefit their health and well being.

 - Association of Personal Injury Lawyers (APIL)